nayakanuj/anujknayak.github.io/_pages/miscellaneous.md

 ---

 In my free time, I like to do painting, sing Indian classical music (Carnatic vocal) and play chess.

-Please find some of my paintings on [Instagram](https://www.instagram.com/anujknayak/)